What Can I do With a Degree in History?

 A degree in History prepares students to pursue a wide range of careers in business, government, education, and the non-profit sector.

-Majors in History develop skills in research, analysis, writing, communications, computation, reasoning, and ethical judgement.
+Majors in History develop skills in research, analysis, writing, communications, computation, reasoning, and ethical judgment.
 These are some of the most highly valued skills among employers today.

 Of course, such skills are developed in many majors, but they are especially honed in liberal arts majors, like History.
 But you will improve your abilities with these intellectual skills -- and therefore be more marketable -- if you major in something you value and appreciate.
 You are more likely to work hard, and therefore push yourself to be a better researcher, thinking, and writer if you enjoy the assignments and topics you have to work on.